 Farm management deposit accounts are commercial products offered by financial institutions but coordinated by the Australian Government Department of Agriculture, Fisheries and Forestry.
-If you require more information on the taxation requirements for the FMD scheme, phone the Business Infoline on 13 28 66.
+For more information on the taxation requirements for the FMD scheme, phone 13 28 66 or go to www.ato.gov.au and search for our publication Farm management deposits scheme (NAT 8776).